VIAUAD02/laborok/docs/english/06-android-room/index.md

 ### Creating the repository

 Now that we have the database, we can create our *repository* that accesses it, similar to `MemoryShoppingItemRepository`.
-So let's create a `RoomShoppingListRepository` class in the `hu.bme.aut.android.shoppinglist.data.repository` *package*, which takes the *DAO* as a parameter and implements the `IShoppingItemRepository` *interface*.
+So let's create a `RoomShoppingItemRepository` class in the `hu.bme.aut.android.shoppinglist.data.repository` *package*, which takes the *DAO* as a parameter and implements the `IShoppingItemRepository` *interface*.

-`RoomShoppingListRepository.kt`:
+`RoomShoppingItemRepository.kt`:

 ```kotlin
 package hu.bme.aut.android.shoppinglist.data.repository